 - Relapse prevention therapy

+The holiday season and mental health aren’t always the best mix.
 The holiday season can significantly impact your mental health, especially if you have preexisting mental health conditions.
-Living with depression causes tremendous suffering.
-Without treatment, depression symptoms can worsen until they become dangerous and unmanageable.
-However, you can find relief in a depression treatment program at Harmony Hills.
-To learn more about how we can help you, call 855.494.0357.
-We are available around the clock, every day.
+To learn more about how we can help you, contact us at 855.494.0357.
+The staff at Harmony Hills is available around the clock every day.